uswds/uswds-site/pages/patterns/select-language/selected-content.md

         <div class="do-dont__content">
           <ul>
             <li>Do not create a dead end for users by taking them to a page with little or no meaningful content.</li>
-            <li>Strongly consider whether including icons or graphics on the language selection button offers communication value, as these may represent different concepts to different cultures.</li>
+            <li>Strongly consider using anything other than a globe icon on the language selection button.
+Other icons may represent different concepts to different cultures.</li>
             <li>Do not use flags or country codes to indicate languages.
 Flags do not map to languages; Arabic, for example, is spoken in many countries.
 The country code <code>ES</code> may not be universally understood to indicate Spanish.</li>
             <li>Avoid auto-redirecting language based on detecting location or browser settings.
 This can be confusing and disorienting.</li>
             <li>Do not combine this element with other navigation items.</li>